This Shrimp Scampi with Asparagus and Tomatoes recipe is easy to make and perfect for a special dinner.

 Although we are technically in fall now, heirloom tomatoes are still readily available in my area.
-The fall asparagus crop also seems to be in full swing, as prices have been astoundingly low the past couple weeks.
+I took advantage of the fall asparagus crop, as well to elevate Shrimp and Tomato Scampi to a more seasonally exciting dish.
 I took full advantage of this economical bounty in this Shrimp, Asparagus & Heirloom Tomato Ginger Scampi.
-Shrimp & ginger round out the dish as a celebration of late summer – early fall.
+Shrimp & ginger round out the dish as a celebration of late summer - early fall.
 The Shrimp are reminiscent of sunny days at the shore, while ginger root not only harkens to the fall harvest of root crops, but makes for a spicy and aromatic marriage with the garlic of scampi.
-A simple addition that lifts the dish up a little, at least it did for me, as a noshed down on it…lol.
+A simple addition that lifts the dish up a little, at least it did for me, as a noshed down on it...lol.

 Shrimp, Asparagus & Heirloom Tomato Ginger Scampi Recipe

 - 1 bunch asparagus approx 10 oz.

 - 2 tbs. olive oil

 - 1 ½ teaspoon ginger freshly grated

 - 1 ½ cups small heirloom tomatoes cut larger ones